Home/About HBOT

 A flexible, lower-pressure chamber (typically 1.3–1.5 ATA) used in wellness centers, chiropractic offices, and home settings.
 Lower cost and more accessible, but operates at lower pressures than hard shell chambers.

-Clinics offer HBOT for a range of conditions.
+Hyperbaric chamber clinics offer oxygen therapy for a range of conditions.
 Some are FDA-cleared indications, while others are areas where research is still developing.
-This is not medical advice — consult a healthcare professional for guidance on your specific situation.
+Consult a healthcare professional for guidance on your specific situation.

 What to Expect